freitasgouvea/solidity-expert-bootcamp/11-Audit/DogCoinGame.md

 6) The `payout` function should distribute rewards to winners when the contract balance reaches 100 ETH.
 This could be achieved by verifying that the contract balance is equals or more to 100 ETH.

 7) The `amountToPay` variable inside `payout` function should not produce a overflow error.
-This could be achieved by modifyng the distribution logic to distribute the rewards to the winners.
+This could be achieved by modifyng the calculations of amount and the logic to distribute the rewards to the winners.

 ## Conclusion